 For more details on traveling abroad with a service dog, you can check the USDA’s page on the topic: https://www.aphis.usda.gov/aphis/pet-travel

 You’ll want to contact your specific cruise line for full details and any particular questions you might have about access to areas of the ship with a service animal.
 In general, the cruise lines refuse to supply food or provide care to the animal.
 So if you want to go ashore without the animal, don’t expect them to walk or toilet them in your absence.

 If you are traveling with a service dog, you’ll want to get in touch with the cruise line well in advance to alert them of the need.
 They can walk you through any special requirement or specific questions you might have.
 Most lines can even offer a “relief area” for the animal to use the restroom on the ship.

 Nothing can make a person feel more uncomfortable than bringing loads of medication through a security checkpoint.
 There is just something about carrying pills that feels like you are asking for trouble.
 The good news is that cruise lines, which often cater to older crowds, are used to seeing people bringing medications in large quantities.

-The best idea is to bring your prescriptions within their original bottles.
-That way there is no trouble identifying pills and your pharmacy contact information is right on the bottle should anyone question the prescription.
+The best idea is to bring your prescriptions in their original bottles.
+That way there is no trouble identifying pills, and your pharmacy contact information is right on the bottle should anyone question the prescription.
 In practice, medication rarely causes a problem.

 It is smart to always carry your medication in your carry-on luggage.
-That way if you need access, your prescription will always be right by your side.
+If you need access, your prescription will always be right by your side.

 Diet Needs & Food Allergies